 We had wondered whether a memory foam mattress designed to hug the body would cause us to overheat during the night, but we stayed cool all night long.
 Whether this was down to the gel-infused foams and breathable fabrics, as Nectar claims, we don't know - but it was certainly cool over the summer.

-It's well within the time period Nectar says to expect, though.
-The website states that it usually takes between 24-72 hours to expand fully - but you can safely and comfortably sleep on the mattress right away.
-We found that the corners and ends of our mattress took the most time to fully develop, so just bear in mind that you might have to wait a day or two for optimal sleep performance.
+It's potentially worth noting the setup time as well.
+It took just over 48 hours for our Nectar Memory Foam mattress to fully expand after we opened the vacuum-sealed bag.
+That's well within the 24-72-hour time period Nectar specifies (and the company does say you can safely and comfortably sleep on the mattress right away) - but it's longer than some of the other bed-in-a-box mattresses we've tested.
+The Helix Midnight mattress, for example, took 45 minutes.
+We found that the corners and ends took the most time to fully develop, so just bear in mind you might have to wait a day or two for optimal sleep performance.

 The other thing to consider is that if you're switching from a regular spring mattress to the Nectar mattress, it might take some time to get used to the memory foam.
 Although Nectar does provide one of the firmer memory foam mattresses around, it could take a while to get used to the feeling of the mattress contouring to your body shape, especially if you're a stomach sleeper.

 - Average score of 4.7/5 from over 26,000 user reviews

 - Majority say they love how comfortable it is

 - A few think the edges could be firmer